MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/monitor-manage-processes.md

 8. Set the frequency that your bulk delete job will run.
 You can schedule your job to run at set intervals or create a one-time bulk deletion job [using the Immediately option](#using-the-immediately-option).
 In this example, a recurring job is set to run on May 21, 2018, and every 30 days thereafter.

    ![Bulk row deletion options.](media/custom-bulk-record-delete-options.png)
+   > [!NOTE]
+   >    Performing an immediate synchronous bulk delete of the rows by selecting the **Immediately** option is deprecated and no longer available for use.

 9. Select **Next**, and then select **Submit**.

-### About the Immediately option

-Performing an immediate synchronous bulk delete of the rows by selecting the **Immediately** option is deprecated and no longer available for use.

 ## Next steps